History of animation: MTV and animated videos

-From around 1987 MTV had a dedicated Animation department and slowly started introducing more animation in between its music-related programming.
+From around 1987, MTV had their own dedicated animation department and slowly started introducing more animation in between its music-related programming.
 Bill Plympton's Microtoons is an early example.

 Rise of computer animation

-Early experiments with computers to generate (abstract) moving images had been conducted since the 1940s but had not garnered much attention until commercial (coin-operated) video games started to get marketed in the early 1970s.
+Early experiments with computers to generate (abstract) moving images had been conducted since the 1940s but had not garnered much attention until commercial arcade video games started to get marketed in the early 1970s.
 Pong (1972) by Atari, Inc., with very simple two-dimensional black-and-white graphics, and Taito's Space Invaders became huge successes that paved the way for a medium that can be regarded as an interactive branch of computer animation.
-Since 1974 the annual SIGGRAPH conventions have been organized to demonstrate current developments and new research in the field of computer graphics (including CGI), but computer animation had seldom been seen on TV or in movie theaters (with notable exceptions of some demonstrations of 3D wire-frame models as futuristic technologies seen on screens in a few big Hollywood productions as Futureworld (1976) and Star Wars (1977)).
+Since 1974, the annual SIGGRAPH convention has been organized to demonstrate developments and new research in the field of computer graphics (including CGI), but computer animation had seldom been seen on TV or in movie theaters (with notable exceptions of some demonstrations of 3D wire-frame models as futuristic technologies seen on screens in a few big Hollywood productions as Futureworld (1976) and Star Wars (1977)).

 3D computer animation started to have a much wider cultural impact during the 1980s, demonstrated for instance in the 1982 movie Tron and the music video for Money for Nothing (1985) by the Dire Straits.
 The concept even spawned a popular faux 3D-animated AI character: Max Headroom (introduced in 1985).

-During the 1980s, computer animation also started to become a relatively common means to create motion graphics for logos and text in TV-commercials and movies title sequences.
+During the 1980s, computer animation also became a relatively common means to create motion graphics for logos and text in TV-commercials and movies title sequences.